-For a 2004 with low mileage in excellent aesthetic condition, you can expect to pay up to $400,000 while a 2006 Ford GT supercar with higher mileage and minor cosmetic blemishes may go for closer to $270,000.
-The jury is still out on how the car’s successor will alter the demand for this limited production classic.
+For a 2004 Ford GT with low mileage in excellent aesthetic condition, you can expect to pay up to $400,000 while a 2006 Ford GT supercar with higher mileage and minor cosmetic blemishes may go for closer to $270,000.
+The jury is still out on how the car's successor will alter the demand for this limited production classic.
 More desirable examples like the Heritage Edition bring higher auction prices.
-Cars with all four factory options are also elevated above base model Ford GT for sale.
+Cars with all four factory options are also elevated above base model Ford GT cost.

 Ford GT Review

-Designed to celebrate Ford’s centenary and revive its iconic history, the 2004-2006 Ford GT specs were first unveiled in 2002 as the GT40 concept car.
-This concept car was dreamed up with the aid of the original designer of Ford’s Shelby GT500 in an attempt to recapture the essence of prior flagship models.
-While the Ford GT was built from 2004 to 2006 are inspired by the 1960’s GT40, there are notable differences in size, structure, and performance.
+Designed to celebrate Ford's centenary and revive its iconic history, the 2005 Ford GT specs were first unveiled in 2002 as the GT40 concept car.
+This concept car was dreamed up with the aid of the original designer of Ford's Shelby GT500 in an attempt to recapture the essence of prior flagship models.
+While the Ford GT was built from 2004 to 2006 is inspired by the 1960's GT40, there are notable differences in size, structure, and performance.
 Despite this, the Ford GT was well received by Ford enthusiasts and the American automaker proved that their visionary concepts can withstand the test of time.

 In order to appeal to the masses, the clutch is predictable and the car can be shifted with one finger.
 Controls are made of machined aluminum and placed according to the ergonomics of racing.
-In stock form, any Ford GT for sale can be a perfect daily driver.
+In stock form, any 1st Gen Ford GT can be a perfect daily driver.
 The only gripe can be opening the door with someone parked next to you.
-Driving a Ford GT is a delight thanks to great visibility and ideal weight balance.
+Driving a 2005 Ford GT is a delight thanks to great visibility and ideal weight balance.
 Brand loyalty is not a factor given an incredible quality evident in even the smallest details.

 Ford GT Specs

-From a layman’s point of view, the Ford GT specs are those of an American 2-door, mid-engine supercar.
+From a layman's point of view, the 2006 Ford GT specs are those of an American 2-door, mid-engine supercar.
 It was built as a show of force, capable of smiting all adversaries.
-Over the past six decades it has never had less than 500 horsepower.
-Capable of sustained high-speeds for hours, the weak link in any Ford GT for sale is the driver.
+Over the past six decades, it has never had less than 500 horsepower.
+Capable of sustained high-speeds for hours, the weak link in any Ford GT is the driver.
 Even professional racers have a hard time reaching the limits of what the Ford GT is capable of.
 That is why it belongs in your collection.